toa-io/toa/extensions/realtime/readme.md

 stream: a4b8e7e8
 ```

-Each time the message is sent to the room with id `general`, the event will be combined into a
+Each time the message is sent to the room with id `general`, the event will be routed into a
 stream with `a4b8e7e8` key.

 ### Managing dynamic routes